bigin/Scriptor/README.md

 # Scriptor

-_Scriptor is a simple flat-file CMS, based on [ItemManager 3](https://github.com/bigin/ItemManager-3) - decoupled and reusable PHP library for web applications._
+_Scriptor is a simple flat-file CMS, based on [ItemManager](https://github.com/bigin/ItemManager-3) - decoupled and reusable PHP library for web applications._

 ## Features